EusthEnoptEron/LogoParser/README.md

 ## Note to myself

-- Variable names and function names must not overlap.
 - PROC -1 - 1 - 1
    1. Define special tokens for -1 etc. (no whitespace)
    2. Temporarily disable skipping whitespaces